-Deputy Assistant Secretary of Defense for Environment
+Deputy Assistant Secretary of Defense for Real Property

-Deputy Assistant Secretary of Defense for Facilities Management
+Deputy Assistant Secretary of Defense for Construction

 Mr. McAndrew served on active duty as an officer in the United States Air Force from 1984 to 1991.
 After leaving active duty, he resumed his military career in 1995 when he entered the Air Force Reserves, serving as an Individual Mobilization Augmentee within the Office of the Assistant Secretary of the Air Force for Acquisition.
 He retired from the Air Force Reserves as a Lieutenant Colonel in 2009.

 Mr. McAndrew is a 1984 graduate of Virginia Polytechnic Institute and State University in Blacksburg, Virginia, where he earned a Bachelor of Arts degree in Business Management.
 In 1991, he attained a Master of Science degree in Contract and Acquisition Management from the Florida Institute of Technology in Melbourne, Florida.
 Mr. McAndrew completed the Federal Executive Institute Leadership for a Democratic Society program in 1999, and the National Security Study’s National Security Leadership Course at Maxwell School of Syracuse University in 2001.
 He was appointed to the Senior Executive Service in 2008.